Overtime Pay for Healthcare Workers

 Therapy assistants do not meet the educational requirements necessary for the professional exemption.
 Therefore, physical therapy assistants and certified occupational therapy assistants are usually entitled to overtime pay.

-Physician assistants who have successfully completed 4 academic years of pre-professional and professional study, including graduation from a physician assistant program accredited by the Accreditation Review Commission on Education for the Physician Assistant, and who are certified by the National Commission on Certification of Physician Assistants generally meet the duties requirements for the learned professional exemption.
+Physician assistants who have successfully completed 4 academic years of pre-professional and professional study, including graduation from a physician assistant program accredited by the Accreditation Review Commission on Education for the Physician Assistant, and who are certified by the National Commission on Certification of Physician Assistants generally meet the duties requirements for the learned professional exemption and are not required to be paid overtime.

 Overtime pay violations commonly occur when healthcare employers: